Resume

 Refer to credible online reports

-When reviewing these resources, see what’s trending and being talked about the most.
+When checking out these resources, I could easily see what’s trending and being talked about the most.
+Just make sure you focus on the soft skills that complement the core strengths required for your profession.

 What Soft Skills Are High Priorities?

-In short, here’s how to tell what soft skills are the most important to mention:
+Here’s how to tell what soft skills are the most important to mention:

 • Reflect on the soft skills you’re most comfortable with and can demonstrate real-world success in.